 6. Place Your Foot on the Bow Stringer

+Lower the bow by bending at the waist before the stringer reaches the ground.
 Put both of your feet on it.
 Use the heels of your feet instead of your arches to keep the string from slipping.

 Use one arm to maintain the saddle in position if you use a bow stringer with a saddle.
-You can stand on one foot, but placing both feet provides more support.
+You can also stand on one foot, but placing both feet provides more support.
+That is especially beneficial for children and shorter people.

-7. Draw up your Bow
+7. Draw Up Your Bow

 Pick up the gap in the bow stringer and double-check your grip.
 Be ready to draw upward while bending your bow limbs backward toward the surface.